emmajanedrews/base-template/_posts/2017-03-30-considering-an-investment-property-part-1.md

 3. They need a tax shelter for their income.
 4. They need something to do with their time and want one as a hobby.

-Second, remember that **becoming a landlord is a business, not a charity.**Make sure you’re using the proper contracts and you’re following them.
+Second, remember that **becoming a landlord is a business, not a charity.&nbsp;**Make sure you’re using the proper contracts and you’re following them.
 Tenants will definitely try to take every advantage they can if they see that you’re not running your investment property as a business.
 We have the proper contracts and forms and we’d be happy to supply them to you if you like.

 {% include pullquote.html %}